kubecost/docs/azure-config.md

 * `kubecostProductConfigs.azureOfferDurableID`
 * `kubecostProductConfigs.currencyCode`

-Be sure to verify your billing information with Microsoft and update the above helm values to reflect your bill to country, subscription offer durable id/number, and currency.
+Be sure to verify your billing information with Microsoft and update the above Helm values to reflect your bill to country, subscription offer durable id/number, and currency.

 The following Microsoft documents are a helpful reference: